selvasuriyanadar/selva-oss/README.md

 ***Query generator***

-please refer to the QuerTest file for usage information.
+please refer to the QueryTest file for usage information.

 **what it has to offer:**